CMSgov/dpc-static-site/src/_pages/production-access/request-form.md

 layout: prod-access
 page_title: "Production Access Request Form"
 seo_title: ""
-description: "A checklist for getting production access to the DPC API, covering Medicare enrollment, sandbox testing, the required demo, and production setup."
+description: "The information the DPC team asks for when you request production access, covering your organization, use case, technical setup, and security certifications."
 in-page-nav: true
 in-page-nav-levels: "h2"
 ---

 # {{ page.page_title }}

+This form tells the DPC team who your organization is, how you plan to use production data, and how far along your integration is.
+Gather the information below before you start, then send your responses to [dpcinfo@cms.hhs.gov](mailto:dpcinfo@cms.hhs.gov).

 ## Your organization

-**For each organization applying for access, please provide:**
+Provide the following for each organization applying for access:

 - Organization name
-- NPI-2 ID (National Provider Identifier)
+- Type 2 National Provider Identifier (NPI)
-- Authorized Official(s) — name and email (the person with authority to act for your organization and manages your organizations’ Medicare enrollment)
+- Authorized Official(s): name and email.
+This is the person with authority to act for your organization and manage its Medicare enrollment.

-**Are you working with a third-party technical partner** to build your integration?
-If so, please provide:
+If a third-party technical partner is building your integration, also provide:

 - Company name
-- Credential Delegate(s) name and email (the person(s) who will manage credentials and technical setup on your behalf)
+- Credential Delegate(s): name and email.
+These are the people who manage credentials and technical setup on your behalf.

 ## How you plan to use the data

-- Which best describes your use case? *(Point of care, aggregate population reporting, if other — please describe)*
+- Which best describes your use case: point of care, aggregate population reporting, or something else?
+If something else, describe it.
 - How often, and at what volume, do you expect to request data?
-- Approximately how many practitioners are at your organization?
+- About how many practitioners work at your organization?
-- Approximately how many patients does your organization serve?
+- About how many patients does your organization serve?

 ## Technical setup

-- Have you completed testing in the DPC sandbox? *(Yes / No)*
+- Have you completed testing in the [DPC sandbox]({{ '/api-documentation.html' | relative_url }})?
-- Are you ready to demonstrate your integration and answer the required questions?
+- Are you ready to show your integration and [answer the demo questions]({{ '/production-access/demo-questions.html' | relative_url }})?
-- Our current API version will be updated by June 2027\.
-Will your team be able to migrate by then?
+- Can your team migrate before the [API version change]({{ '/production-access.html#keep-your-production-access-active' | relative_url }}) planned for June 2027?
-- Which version of FHIR are you currently using?
+- Which version of Fast Healthcare Interoperability Resources (FHIR) are you using?

-## Security & compliance
+## Security and compliance

-- Which security certifications does your organization hold?
-See the list of [accepted certifications](https://dpc.cms.gov/terms-of-service#(https://dpc.cms.gov/terms-of-service#accountsregistration))
+- Which of the [accepted security certifications]({{ '/terms-of-service.html#security' | relative_url }}) does your organization hold?
+You must hold at least one.

+## Next steps

+Once the DPC team reviews your form, you'll [schedule a demo]({{ '/production-access/demo-questions.html' | relative_url }}) of your sandbox integration.